Merzasphor/MWSE/docs/source/apis/tes3.md

 	* `deleteItemData` ([tes3itemData](../../types/tes3itemData)): *Optional*.
 Whether to delete the item data after remove succeeds.
 Automatically set if itemData is used.
 Does not need to be specified for normal usage.
 	* `count` (number): *Default*: `1`.
 The maximum number of items to remove.
 	* `playSound` (boolean): *Default*: `true`.
 If false, the up/down sound for the item won't be played.
+	* `reevaluateEquipment` (boolean): *Default*: `true`.
+If true, and the item removed is armor, clothing, or a weapon, the actor will reevaluate its equipment choices to see if it needs to equip a new item.
 	* `updateGUI` (boolean): *Default*: `true`.
 If false, the function won't manually resync the player's GUI state.
 This can result in some optimizations, though [`tes3ui.forcePlayerInventoryUpdate()`](https://mwse.github.io/MWSE/apis/tes3ui/#tes3uiforceplayerinventoryupdate) must manually be called after all inventory updates are finished.

 **Returns**: